 Agency versus Hold-up: Benefits and Costs of Shareholder Rights

 A set of policy experiments regarding binding say-on-pay in Switzerland sheds light on the hitherto mostly theoretical argument that shareholders may prefer to have limits on their own power.
-The empirical evidence suggests a trade-off: On the one hand, binding say-on-pay provides shareholders with an enhanced ability to ensure alignment.
-On the other hand, when shareholders can (partially) set pay ex post, this may distort ex ante managerial incentives for extra-contractual, firm-specific investments.
-Thus, increased shareholder power reduces agency costs, but accentuates hold-up problems.
+The empirical evidence suggests a trade-off: Binding say-on-pay provides shareholders with an enhanced ability to ensure alignment; but when shareholders can (partially) set pay ex post, this may distort ex ante managerial incentives for extra-contractual, firm-specific investments.
 These findings inform the design of policy.
 The direct-democratic process by which say-on-pay was introduced in Switzerland also highlights the conflicts between society and shareholders when it comes to executive compensation.